Business Services Policies

 - A Report of Disposition or Permanent Transfer/Relocation of Equipment (Tangible Assets-"DISP") (or the paper version of the form if the area does not have access to IBIS) must be prepared by the department holding the equipment if the relocation is expected to last more than one year.
 If the relocation is expected to last from two weeks up to and including one year, then a Report of Temporary Relocation of Tangible Assets must be processed.

-All such equipment disposition must be approved by the Vice President for Research and processed through the Office of Sponsored Programs.
+All such equipment disposition must be approved by the Senior Vice President for Research and processed through the Office of Sponsored Programs.

 To properly protect the interests of the University with respect to potentially sensitive information, such property must receive appropriate care in its disposition, in accordance with the guidelines specified in "Disposal of Electronic Media and Office-Generated Paper."